theHrDev/Event-Management-System/README.md

-This repo contain event management system using both procedural programming and object programming in python
+This repo contain event management system using both procedural programming and object  in python